For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Bizarrely, financial education has only been a compulsory part of the national curriculum since 2014.
 And they still won't teach you everything you should know about money.
 This can feel especially true when you're faced with £9,000+ tuition fees and complicated Student Loan terms.

-Our National Student Money Survey revealed that more than two in five students in the UK don't understand their Student Loan agreement.
-On top of that, around two thirds said they didn't get enough financial education in school.
+In our latest National Student Money Survey, 45% said they didn't fully understand their Student Loan agreement.
+On top of that, nearly three-quarters (74%) said they didn't get enough financial education in school.

 Today's young people face a tough economic climate, a tricky housing market and student debt.
 It's more important than ever to learn about money.